Fluid limit of a distributed ledger model with random delay: Model set up

-These conditions stated in equations (\ref{kchoice_ini_eq1}), (\ref{kchoice_ini_eq2}), (\ref{kchoice_ini_eq3}), (\ref{kchoice_ini_eq4}), (\ref{kchoice_ini_eq5}), (\ref{kchoice_ini_eq6}) are basically saying that we are focusing on the initial conditions such that some of the quantities are close to their expected value when they are generated. \begin{prop} Given any $\theta_1>0$.
-There exist $\lambda^*$ and $N^*$ such that for $\lambda>\lambda^*$ and $N>N^*$, the collection $\Pi(\theta_1)$ of proper initial condition with respect to $\theta_1$ is non empty. \end{prop} Proof of Proposition \ref{k_prop_ini} relies on the proof of parallel statement arises within the intervals $t\geq0$ instead of $t\leq 0$.
-For illustration, see Lemma \ref{kchoice_dn} and its proof for the proof of eligibility of equation (\ref{kchoice_ini_eq1}) as one of the assumption on the initial condition.
+\begin{prop} Given any $\theta_1>0$, there exist $\lambda^*$ and $N^*$ such that for $\lambda>\lambda^*$ and $N>N^*$, the collection $\Pi(\theta_1)$ of proper initial conditions with respect to $\theta_1$ is nonempty. \end{prop} The proof of Proposition \ref{k_prop_ini} is equivalent to the proof of the parallel statements that arise within the intervals $t\geq0$ instead of $t\leq 0$.
+For illustration, see Lemmas \ref{kchoice_dn} and \ref{lem_Initial_condition}, where Lemma \ref{kchoice_dn} assumes the initial condition specified by equation (\ref{kchoice_ini_eq1}) and Lemma \ref{lem_Initial_condition} validates this assumption.
+The core idea is that the initial conditions are also randomly generated using the described dynamics, and therefore the properties that are established in $t\geq0$ can be applied to $t\leq0$ as well.

-For the initial condition of the fluid limit, we first let $f(t_j)=F(t_j)/\lambda, l(t_j)=L(t_j)/\lambda$ for $t_j=-2h_M,...,0$.
-Then one can use interpolations like Lagrange polynomial or Cubic Spline Interpolation to construct $f(t),l(t)$ for $t\in[-2h_M,0]$ so that the both functions are continuously differentiable.
-Then following equations (\ref{kchoice_evo_Wi1}) and (\ref{kchoice_evo_Wi2}) one can generate $w_i(t,u)$ for $t\in[-h_M,0]$ as part of the initial condition for the fluid limit.
+For the initial condition of the PDEs corresponding to the fluid limit, we first let $f(t_j)=F(t_j)/\lambda, l(t_j)=L(t_j)/\lambda$ for $t_j=-2h_M,...,0$.
+One can then use interpolations like Lagrange polynomial or cubic spline interpolation to construct $f(t),l(t)$ for $t\in[-2h_M,0]$ so that both functions are continuously differentiable.
+By following equations (\ref{k_fl_wi1}) and (\ref{k_fl_wi2}), one can generate $w_i(t,u)$ for $t\in[-h_M,0]$ as part of the initial condition for the fluid limit.

+Using the constructed initial condition for the fluid limit, we will use a similar approach as in \cite{Ck21} based on a method called the method of steps \cite{driver2012ordinary} to show existence and uniqueness of the fluid limit.
+We first consider $f,l,w_i$ in the interval $t\in[0,h_1]$.
+Note that $l(t)$ for $t\in[0,h_1]$ can be directly computed using equation (\ref{k_fl_l}) as the RHS only considers initial conditions.
+Together with equation (\ref{k_fl_f}), the solution for $f(t)$ within $t\in[0,h_1]$ can be calculated. $l(t),f(t)$ within $t\in[0,h_1]$ along with the initial conditions can then be used to solve $w_i(t,h_i)$ within $t\in[0,h_1]$ using equations (\ref{k_fl_wi1}) and (\ref{k_fl_wi2}).
+Using the initial conditions and the solutions $f,l,w_i$ within the interval $t\in[0,h_1]$, repeating the same procedure leads to the solution in $t\in[h_1,2h_1]$ and so on iteratively.